remvos/remvos.github.io/_posts/2016-09-11-github-pages-with-docker.md

 ```

 Draft articles will appear at the top of your articles.
 You should now
-see some activity in the Jekyll terminal and the site should contain the
+see some activity in the Jekyll terminal and your site should contain the
 draft article when you refresh.

 ## Publishing to Github